 The trip was fantastic!
 Relaxing!
 Sleeping in, eating ice cream every evening, and just wandering wherever we wanted.
 We enjoyed walking all the shops in Gatlinburg and finding jerky from a shop in our hometown—Evansville, Indiana.
 We did not even know there was a place for jerky in Evansville, but we found the jerky in Gatlinburg!

 Continually trying new things

-We even brought a bottle of the moonshine home with us.
+We even brought a bottle of moonshine home with us.
 We typically bring back some household souvenirs from our travels and recently that has been a bottle of alcohol.
-We never drink it.
+However, we never drink it.
 It sits on the top of our kitchen cabinets as decoration and we joke about our children fighting over them once we are dead!